prabhkaur00/dsc204a-f25/syllabus.md

 ### 3 Programming Assignments (PAs)
   - See the [assignments page](assignments.md) for updates on the PA schedule and details.
-  - There are <code>no late days</code> for the PAs.
+  - There are <code>5 late days</code> for the PAs.
 Plan your work accordingly.

 ### Exams
   - To make your life easier: **There is NO midterm**.
 As an alternative, we ask for scribe notes and reading summary.